 This micro-arrondissement is only accessible via three staircases and one winding road (no wonder it’s so hard to find!)
 Ivy clad houses line the narrow cobblestoned streets, and with few cars, everything comes together to create the perfect atmosphere of a bygone era.
 But with such limited access, it shouldn’t be at all surprising that it feels like time has stood still here for the past couple of decades.

-The best view in Paris?
+Does Butte Bergeyre offer the best view in Paris?

 A couple of months ago, I wrote about the best panoramic views of Paris.
 However, all of these were in tourist hot spots!
 Although tourist hot spots can be great- there’s a reason they’re so popular- there’s nothing quite like tracking down local hang out spots.
-And only now am I stumbling upon hidden treasures that the city has to offer; for example the Petite Ceinture, and the sinking house of Montmartre.
+And only now am I stumbling upon hidden treasures that the city has to offer; for example, the Petite Ceinture, and the sinking house of Montmartre.

 It’s not often that you find yourself lost, wandering up a flight of stairs and then stumbling upon one of Paris’ last best kept secret views.
 Or maybe it is… it is Paris, after all!
 The best thing about the city of lights is that like every Parisian before you, every time you make a discovery, you feel like you’re the first person in decades to have done so.
 Maybe that’s what draws people back so much and why Paris is always a good idea.

 It’s not hard to see why this micro-arrondissement has such a high proportion of architects, designers, and artists in residence.
-The neighbourhood is quiet, the views are unrivaled and it’s very close to one of the most beautiful parks in the city- Buttes Chaumont!
+The neighbourhood is quiet, the views are unrivalled and it’s very close to one of the most beautiful parks in the city- Buttes Chaumont!

-A little History of Butte Bergeyre
+A brief history of Butte Bergeyre

 A century ago, Butte Bergeyre was very much like the Butte of Montmartre.
 It was covered in windmills, farmland and abundant with vineyards.
 Today, both locations each have just one vineyard remaining.
 Butte Bergeyre lost much of its green space when the nearby Parc of Buttes Chaumont was created.